Denmark captain Eriksen collapses vs Finland as UEFA suspends Euro 2020 match

 Denmark midfielder Christian Eriksen collapsed on the field during his country's opening Euro 2020 match against Finland in Copenhagen.

-The Inter star went down during the opening half of the Group B match and required extensive medical attention on the pitch.
+The Inter star went down during the opening half of the Group B match and required extensive medical attention.

-His Danish team-mates and supporters in the ground were visbly distressed during what appeared to be a serious medical situation.
+His Danish team-mates and the supporters were visbly distressed as Eriksen was treated.

 Editors' Picks